Leverege/deprecated-microchip-pic-iot/README.md

 * builds and deploys a UI to firebase.

 After running the quick
-script, you'll need to add your device's secure pubkey to the device's entry in your IoT core registry and update the firmware on your device using Atmel START and Atmel Studio.
+script, you'll need to add your device's secure pubkey to the device's entry in your IoT core registry and update the firmware on your device using MPLAB Code Configurator.

 ## Set up your GCP and Firebase Projects